katewindy/refactoru-card-flip/readme.md

-# This is a Readme
+# This is my first exercise for Refactor U

-* Here is item 1
+* We had to figure out how to write the CSS to make the cards flip over
-* Here is item 2
+* It should work!